How to Transfer an Adobe Software License (CS6) Between Parties

 One last part that sometimes trips people up is the proof of purchase: if you didn’t buy the software directly from Adobe then you need to provide one – and any receipts from Internet auction/vendor sites such as eBay, Craigslist, or Amazon Marketplace are not accepted!
 So this is yet another reason to avoid these places like the plague…

 OK, ready?
 Be sure to read the (important!) full instructions to make a transfer, including step-by-step on what you need to do and include together with the official form.
-Note that Adobe does not limit how many times their software can be legally transferred, although each customer can initiate a maximum of four transfers in their lifetime.
+Note that Adobe does not limit how many times their software can be legally transferred, although each customer can initiate a maximum of four transfers in their lifetime (to prevent abuse).
 Also, if there are any support contracts attached to a license, those won’t transfer to the other party.

 Finally, before you submit the transfer, be sure to deactivate and uninstall the software on all your own systems.